chrisj7903/Read-Victron-advertised-data/README.md

 As explained in "Extra Manufacturer Data" (attachment 1) Victron use the AES Counter mode (AES-CTR) protocol to encypt the data.
 AES-CTR is a [Block Cipher Mode of Operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR) that turns a block cipher into a stream cipher.

-As I'm developing in the Arduino environment I looked to that eco-system for a suitable decryption library, and soon settled on the wolfssl library  https://www.wolfssl.com/ The library can be downloaded and installed using the library manager in the Arduino IDE, in the usual way.
+As I'm developing in the Arduino environment I looked to that eco-system for a suitable decryption library, and soon settled on the wolfssl library  https://www.wolfssl.com/ which can be downloaded and installed in the usual way using the Arduino IDE library manager.

 The wolfSSL AES decryption algorithm I used (wc_AesCtrDecrypt) is just a small subset the of many algorithms available in the wolfSSL library.
 All are documented in the [wolfSSL Manual](https://www.wolfssl.com/documentation/manuals/wolfssl/group__AES.html)